matteocargnelutti/walt-website/README.md

 # @ballercat WALT's Website
-This temporary repository contains the sources, the builder and the build for the upcoming official website for @ballercat's Walt : https://github.com/ballercat/walt
+This temporary repository contains the sources, the builder and the build for the upcoming official website for @ballercat 's **Walt project** : https://github.com/ballercat/walt

 This website is meant to be hosted on GitHub pages.